This post was updated in August 2019

 You can hear every language from around the world except the one you should hear, Italian.
 You could be trapped in that mass of humanity and still never interact with another human being.
 There is a sea of selfie sticks and tour groups.

 This is the Venice I hate, with a passion.
 And this is the one I immediately encountered upon my return.
 I could not believe that I had left this place wanting to return.

 I kept wondering what had been different before; maybe it was magical only the first time.
 Maybe that feeling could not be recaptured.

 And then I found the Venice I love, thank goodness.

-The one I found on early morning walks, off the well-worn path and even into the most touristy of places, I discovered that magical Venice once again.
+The one I found on early morning walks, off the well-worn path and even into the tourist places, I discovered that magical Venice once again.

 Early morning walks including a stop at the café bar to order our espresso.
-To stand at the bar with the locals, to hear greetings and chatter as we add sugar, stir and gulp it down a delicious, strong, perfect elixir.
+To stand at the bar with the locals, to hear greetings and chatter as we add sugar, stir and gulp it down a delicious, robust and perfect elixir.

 Groups of men and boys were teasing each other, laughing, seemingly happy in that early part of the day.

 One morning we explored the Rialto markets and bought some fresh fruit.
 I dreamed of the day I could return to Venice, rent an apartment and come to the markets to buy fresh produce to cook.